Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 This sets different battery voltage settings.<br>
 `vBatWarnValue` sets the voltage warning threshold, `vBatErrValue` sets the voltage error threshold and `batteryCutOffVoltage` determines at which voltage the radiosonde should automatically power OFF to protect the batteries (read your battery safety instructions and set this value according to it's safety measures!).
 By default, it is set to 0V to ensure that the full capacity of the battery is used. <br>

 ```cpp
 int ovhtWarnValue = 45; //overheating warning
 int ovhtErrValue = 55; //overheating error
 ```
 These settings set the warning and error thresholds for overheating messages.
 This protects the batteries when the device is exposed to heat, for example by laying on the sun for too long. **Note:** this safety feature gets disabled if the built-in heater is enabled and the heater uses it's own safety rules. <br>

 ```cpp
 int gpsSatsWarnValue = 4;
 ```
 `gpsSatsWarnValue` determines the warning threshold for GPS satellite visibility. <br>

 ```cpp
 bool ubloxGpsAirborneMode = true; //sets the uBlox GPS module to the Airborne 1G Dynamic Model, which should prevent from loosing fix above 18km altitude
 ```
-`ubloxGpsAirborneMode` - if true, on startup sends raw bytes to the GPS.
+`ubloxGpsAirborneMode` - if true, on startup sends raw bytes to the GPS chips.
 This sets the Dynamic Model setting to the Airborne 1G mode, which should prevent the GPS from losing fix above around 18km of height. <br>

 ```cpp
 int refHeatingMode = 0; //0 - off, 1 - auto, 2 - always on